 Customer retention planning is critical, but your enrollment marketing agenda should also include filling up your pipeline with new clientele.

-- Under Medicare’s enrollment marketing rules, you can’t reach out to prospects, but they can certainly reach out to you.
-And since 75% of senior citizens report being regular Internet users, it’s a winning bet that Medicare insurance seekers are online browsing their options.
+- Since 75% of senior citizens report being regular Internet users, it’s a winning bet that Medicare insurance seekers are online browsing their options.
 If you don’t have the time and resources to build and maintain a website with contact options right now, you can probably handle a Facebook page, which includes fairly robust messaging features.
 Just remember, Medicare-related content that is compliant should be educational in nature and pre-approved by your carriers.

 Do Your Homework